 6. You will always be a drifter.

-… and that’s okay.
-These last four years weren’t a phase.
+… and that's okay.
+Drifting from friend group to friend group in high school and college were not a phases.
 Those friendships shaped you.
 They defined you in an unimaginable way.
-It’s going to be hard for you to let people in.
-You’ll never find the friendships you dreamt about while watching Dawson’s Creek, One Tree Hill, or Gossip Girl.
+It's going to be hard for you to let people in.
+You'll never find the friendships you dreamt about while watching Dawson's Creek, One Tree Hill, or Gossip Girl.
 You will become your own best friend.
-While having people is nice, and you will certainly need people at times, don’t ever put more hope on a relationship than it being there for the season (read: #3).
+While having people is nice, and you will certainly need people at times, don't ever put more hope on a relationship than it being there for the season (read: #3).

 7. You will need people.

 I know that I just said you don't need to rely on anyone, but you will need to be supported by others.
 You will need more help than you know.
 That shoulder to cry on, that ride to the grocery store.
 You will need that laugh and those people who have your back through the turbulence.
 While they won't always be there, they will leave a lasting impact on you.
 A reminder that humanity still exists.

 Less than 10% of the American population have gone through what you did.
 You are about to meet some of the scariest and most interesting people of your life.
 Every single one of them has something to teach you.
 Forget where you came from and learn where they come from.
 Because we are all the same at the core.
 The injustices in our society will become more apparent than ever.
 Remember all their faces.
 Remember all their stories.
 Remember you are blessed when you're having a pity party.
 You will be free.